bwallace/JAS/README.txt

 …
 boundary boundary:case_id=XXX

 Where the "boundary" strings demarcate a new session.
 The last two (comma-separated) entries are the topic and speech act, respectively.
+The numbers are assumed to map to tokens (features).

 Sample usage
 --